 But tugboats don’t have to be big to get the job done.
 They just have to be powerful, yet agile enough to maneuver where needed.
 Salvage equipment is nothing short of bad-ass, though.
 Cranes, excavators, helicopters, drones, diving equipment, hydraulic pullers, and more make up heavy-duty tool kits.

-To free the Ever Given, crews dredged enough sand and mud to fill a dozen Olympic pools.
+To put it in perspective, to free the Ever Given, crews dredged enough sand and mud to fill a dozen Olympic pools.
 They deployed 18 tugboats in all directions.
-They performed complex calculations, removed and transferred ballast, and timed the tides against the upcoming full moon.
+On top of their manuel efforts, they performed complex calculations, removed and transferred ballast, and timed the tides against the upcoming full moon.

-Eventually, their efforts spun a 1,312-foot long container ship—nearly as tall as the Empire State Building—off the banks of a canal that was only 985 feet wide at the site of the accident.
+Eventually, their tireless work spun a 1,312-foot long container ship—nearly as tall as the Empire State Building—off the banks of a canal that was only 985 feet wide at the site of the accident.

-However: The riches are unpredictable.
-Crews get paid either way, but salvage companies can have either a wildly successful payday or a very bad time.
+Although the riches can be plentiful, the rewards are also unpredictable.
+Crews get paid either way, but salvage companies can have either a wildly successful payday or not recieve a dime.

 On a good job, a salvage company could earn 8 to 12 percent of the value of the property they salve.
-For reference, the Ever Given could be worth as much as $110 million; her cargo, closer to $500 million.
-Let those figures sink in.
+For reference, the Ever Given paid $550 million in salvage costs.

-But the math comes with a significant caveat: No Cure, No Pay.
-If a ship sinks or property otherwise can’t be salved, there’s no reward.
+However, if a ship sinks or property otherwise can’t be salved, the company recieves no reward.
 This is true across the board, not just for Ever Given.